The diversity of the flora in Grand Junction is best seen in the spring and summer, when buds are busting all over the area.

-Spring Blossoms, Palisade and East Orchard Mesa- Abundant, sweet-smelling blossoms in beautiful shades of pink, white, and red are emerging in the orchards surrounding the Grand Valley.
+Spring Blossoms, Palisade and East Orchard Mesa- Abundant, sweet-smelling blossoms in beautiful shades of pink, white, and red are emerging in the orchards surrounding Grand Junction.
 The fruit trees are blooming earlier than normal this year due to an unusually mild winter and warm spring.
 In order to catch a glimpse of the orchards during their peak blossoming period, make plans to visit in early to mid-April.

 Colorado National Monument, Canyon Rim Trail – Visitors can enjoy the beautiful cliffrose and yucca blooms at the majestic Colorado National Monument in late spring or early Summer.
 A popular short trail perfect for viewing wildflowers is Canyon Rim Trail, which starts right outside the back door of the Visitor Center and follows the cliff edge for half of a mile above spectacular Wedding Canyon.
 The Colorado National Monument is home to over 100 species of native wildflowers.
 Evening primrose, prickly pear, and gilia blossoms are visible on the Colorado National Monument this time of year.
 June begins with colorful cacti ranging from yellow, red, and peach to rich magenta.